‘Roswell, New Mexico’ 3×11 review: “2 Becomes 1” walks back last week’s progress with too much exposition

 Advertisement

 In our interview with Amber Midthunder this week, Midthunder said she enjoyed the storyline with Wyatt this season because it’s an insane situation—these things don’t happen in real life.
-But if this truly is where we leave Wyatt’s story at, it at least showcases a person who can see what he was like before and understand that person was terrible, and make moves to live a better life by cutting out those that contributed to his way of thinking.
+But if this truly is where we leave Wyatt’s story, it at least showcases a person who can see what he was like before and understand that person was terrible, and make moves to live a better life by cutting out those that contributed to his way of thinking.
+Still slightly undermined by the fact he was only able to make this decision by losing his memories, so there will always be a question on whether old Wyatt would have gone this course.

 Afterthoughts: